3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 >[!CAUTION]
 >Use this system with extreme care!
 Active chamber heaters can be dangerous!!
 Be sure to set it up safely as possible & to PID tune your heater!
 >
->No liability or responsibility for any losses, damages, injury or death will be accepted for the use of any models or information or settings supplied here or anywhere else!
+>No liability or responsibility will be accepted in whole or in part for any losses, damages, injury or death linked directly or indirectly to the use of any STL models, advice, information or settings supplied here or anywhere else, linked or not!
 >
 >USE AT YOUR OWN RISK!